boniface2025/GROUP-6-CAPSTONE-PROJECT-PHASE-5/README.md

    - Develop a hybrid model that combines statistical and machine learning models to capture temporal dependancies and nonlinear patterns.
    - To enhance more accuracy, we'll incorporate global market indicators and macroeconomic sentiment data.
    - Integrate our model to a financial analytic dashboard.
-## 7. Presentation Slides
+## 7. Dashboard link
-Access the project presentation slides here:
+Access the dashboard link here : https://group-6-capstone-project-phase-5.streamlit.app/

-## 7. Contributors
+## 8. Contributors
   1. Hilda Jerotich
   2. Erick Kibugi
   3. Barnice Wandeto